 5. Feel Happier and Healthier with Loved Ones

 While too much together time might be what’s driving you to seek the comforts of technology, it might be time to get cozy.
 Spending time with your friends and family actually improves your health.

 It turns out the more shy and lonely you feel, the likelier you are to be addicted to your smartphone.
 In addition, people without strong relationships increase their risk of dying prematurely by 50 percent, which is greater than the effect of obesity or physical inactivity.

 Unplugging for the holidays gives you an opportunity to nurture those relationships that are important to you and reconnect, while increasing longevity.
 Not bad!

 Ready to unplug but not sure how?
 These tips will help you have a tech-free holiday and enjoy the benefits of unplugging for the holidays.

-3. Keep your phone out of the bedroom at night.
-Invest in an alarm clock and keep your phone out of the room when you’re getting ready to sleep — ideally, you’ll turn it off at least an hour beforehand.
+Invest in an alarm clock, and keep your phone out of the room when you’re getting ready to sleep — ideally, you’ll turn it off at least an hour beforehand.
 You’ll steer clear of the blue light that can keep you awake and won’t start your day with a social media blitz.

 4. Take Time to Unwind